The Hidden Face (film): Plot

-Adrián (Quim Gutierrez), a young orchestra conductor is viewing a recorded video of his girlfriend Belén (Clara Lago) informing him of leaving him.
+Adrián, a young orchestra conductor is viewing a recorded video of his girlfriend Belén informing him of leaving him.
 Adrián becomes distraught.
 While drinking away his sorrows at a bar, he meets Fabiana (Martina Garcia) and they develop a relationship.
 Fabiana moves into the house that Adrián was sharing with Belén.
 Strange things begin to occur in the bathroom, with Fabiana observing strange noises coming from the sink and bathtub, and being scalded by an abruptly hot shower.

-Adrián becomes a suspect in the disappearance of Belén, however, the investigators can find no evidence of Adrián's involvement in Belén's disappearance.
+Adrián becomes a suspect in the disappearance of Belén; however, the investigators can find no evidence of Adrián's involvement in Belén's disappearance.
 One of the police investigators, apparently a former boyfriend of Fabiana, warns Adrián that if anything happens to Fabiana he will kill Adrián.

-It is revealed that the house is owned by a German lady, Emma, who showed Belén a secret room built to hide her husband just in case someone came to look for him, since he was a former Nazi SS officer.
-The room is self-contained and sealed off from sound.
-On Emma's suggestion, Belén, who had been jealous of Adrián's flirtatious relationship with one of his violinists, Verónica, had decided to pretend she was leaving him.
-She recorded the video saying she was leaving as she hid in the secret room.
-The room has some one way mirrors where she was able to observe Adrián's reaction.
-When she decides he has had enough she looks for the key and realizes she lost the key and is now trapped in the room with no way to contact Adrián.
+The house belongs to Emma, a German woman, who reveals a soundproof secret room intended for her former Nazi officer husband.
+Belén, driven by jealousy over Adrián's connection with violinist Verónica, follows Emma's suggestion to pretend she's leaving him.
+She records a breakup video and hides in the secret room, equipped with two-way mirrors to spy on Adrián's reaction.
+Belén plans to end the ruse, but loses the key, trapping herself without a way to contact Adrián.

 Fabiana finds the key to the secret room, but she does not know what it is used for.
 Fabiana eventually figures out that Belén is trapped in the house because Belén is able to communicate through tapping on the pipes in the secret room, creating ripples in the full bathroom sink.
 As Fabiana is ready to open the door, she pauses and decides not to rescue Belén because she might lose Adrián.

-Fabiana struggles with her decision, but decides to open the door and check on Belén because she cannot get a response from her.
-Also, one of the investigators gave Fabiana pictures of Adrián and Verónica and she herself feels the pangs of jealousy.
-As Fabiana is checking on Belén lying on a bed in the secret room, Belén surprises Fabiana, knocking her out and leaving Fabiana locked in the room.
-Belén decides to leave the house.
-She leaves the key to the secret room on a bed for Adrián to find and leaves a picture of the two of them taped to the mirror that acts as the door to the secret room.
-The final scene shows Belén sitting on the beach alone and Fabiana trapped inside, hoping to be rescued.
+Despite her inner turmoil, Fabiana opens the secret room's door to check on the unresponsive Belén.
+Jealousy stoked by an investigator's pictures of Adrián and Verónica influences Fabiana's decision.
+Inside the room, she finds Belén lying on a bed.
+Unexpectedly, Belén knocks Fabiana out, rendering her unconscious, and locks her in.
+Belén leaves the house, placing the secret room's key on a bed for Adrián and attaching a photo of them to the mirrored door.
+The film ends with Belén alone on the beach, and Fabiana trapped, awaiting rescue.